Kushagrabainsla/sentinel/README.md

 - AWS Secrets Manager for API keys

 **Messaging & Events**
-- SQS for asynchronous email processing
+- SQS for asynchronous email processing with DLQ
 - EventBridge Scheduler for scheduled campaigns
-- SES for email delivery with DKIM
+- SES for email delivery with DKIM (rate-limited to 14 emails/sec via batch processing)

+**Monitoring & Observability**
+- CloudWatch Logs with 30-day retention
+- 30+ CloudWatch alarms for proactive monitoring
+- SNS notifications for critical alerts

 ---